cloudfoundry/cflinuxfs3-release/README.md

 The following command will create and upload the cflinuxfs3 BOSH release to the BOSH director.

+`git submodule update --init`
-`bosh -n create release && bosh -n upload release`
+`bosh -n create-release && bosh -n upload release`

 #### Running smoke tests